jdohertydev/maison_lavaux/README.md

 After finalising this list of functional requirements, I converted them into user stories, represented as issues on GitHub.
 Any requirement that was too large to be considered a single user story was labelled as an **Epic**, and the related user stories were grouped under that epic.
 This approach allowed me to break down larger tasks into smaller, manageable pieces.

-From the requirements, I created **7 epics** and additional user stories, totalling **XX user stories**.
+From the requirements, I created **7 epics** and additional user stories, totalling **47 user stories**.
 As the development progressed, some issues were identified as bugs, which were also tracked as user stories.
 For every epic that was created, all related user stories were referenced within that epic, ensuring clear tracking of tasks and progress.

 #### MoSCoW Prioritization